fedor-grigoryev/bi-2023-tcr-tils/README.md

 ## Methods and Results

-The notebook with the full analysis can be found in this repo.
-Here I present and summarize the main results of the work.
+The notebook with the full analysis can be found in this repo and can be used to reproduce results.
+Here in the project README I present and summarize the main results of the work.
 A short recap can also be found in the presentation.

 <!-- ![Pipeline of analysis](figs/pipeline.png) -->
 <img src="figs/pipeline.png" width="70%" height="70%" >

 The data was obtained from GEO (GSE173351) and contains Cell Ranger (v3.1.0) output - gene expression matrix and TCR data for each sample.
 Quality control, clustering, and annotation single-cell sequencing data were performed using the Scanpy package (v.1.9.1) for Python (v.3.8.11) (Wolf F. A., et al., 2018).
 For working with TCR data, Scirpy package (v.0.12.0) for Python (Sturm G., et al. 2020) was used.
-We querried VDJdb for TCR specificity
+We querried VDJdb for TCR CDR3 sequences to reveal specificity known pathogenic targets.

 ### QC and filtration